ranja-sarkar/Time_series/README.md

 # Probabilistic modeling with time-series

-For probabilistic time-series modeling, one can use AutoGluon's [gluonts](https://github.com/awslabs/gluonts) from AWS labs.
+For probabilistic time-series modeling, one can use AutoGluon's [gluonts](https://colab.research.google.com/drive/1M7J9zSAJ6x6w-76JzOBjft3CvmCGaELP) from AWS labs](https://github.com/awslabs/gluonts).

 [Chronos](https://auto.gluon.ai/stable/tutorials/timeseries/forecasting-chronos.html) is a family of pretrained time series forecasting models.
 Chronos models are based on language model architectures, and work by quantizing time-series into buckets which are treated as tokens.